 Object-Oriented Programming (OOP) is a programming paradigm that is based on the concept of “objects”, which are entities that encapsulate data and behaviors, and the relationships between them.

-Object-Oriented Programming seeks:
+Object-Oriented Programming aims to achieve:

 - Modularity: Allows dividing a system into independent components that can be developed, tested, and maintained separately.